cerc-io/stack-orchestrator/app/data/stacks/fixturenet-payments/demo.md

 * Change the amount besides `PAY` button in debug panel to `>=100` for phisher reports next

-* Perform a phisher report and check the watcher logs for received payments; the RPC mutation request is sent to geth node and is not charged:
+* Perform a phisher report and check the watcher logs for received payments:

   ```bash
   # Expected output: